emmt/ScientificDetectors.jl/README.md

 # Julia package for working with scientific detectors

 `ScientificDetectors` is a [Julia][julia-url] package for calibrating and pre-processing data from scientific detectors.

 ## Installation

-`ScientificDetectors` is not yet an [official Julia package][julia-pkgs-url] so you have to clone the repository.
+`ScientificDetectors` is not yet an [official Julia package][julia-pkgs-url] so you have to clone its repository.
 In Julia, hit the `]` key to switch to the package manager REPL (you should get a `... pkg>` prompt) and type:

 ```julia